 The goal of the preferred strategy is to keep the area safe, appealing and economically strong in the future.
-The ambitions in the national Delta Programme for the coastal zone have therefore been elaborated in the preferred strategy for the Coast, which is based on the Delta Decision for Flood risk management and the Sand Decision.
-The implementation details have been set out in a series of measures for the coastal area.
+The ambitions in the national Delta Programme for the coastal zone have therefore been elaborated in the preferred strategy for the Coast, which is based on the delta decision for Flood risk management and the Sand Decision.
+The operational details have been set out in a series of measures for the coastal area

 Sand nourishment

 The sand on the Dutch coast provides natural protection against the sea.
 Because of the action of the tides, wind, waves and currents, sand is continuously lost to the sea.
 To maintain the protection afforded by the beaches and dunes, Rijkswaterstaat strengthens the coast with millions of cubic metres of sand annually.
 Those nourishment operations maintain a structural equilibrium in the amount of sand in the coastal foundation.
-The volume of sand used will have to increase to allow the coast to grow in line with accelerating sea level rise.
+The volume of sand used will have to increase to allow coastal accretion in line with accelerating sea level rise.

 Flood risk management